kayakerscout/azure-bicep-learning/avdCustomConfgSetup-1/README.md

 Files within the storage location can then be modified as needed/desired.

-Goal is for this example to be deployable via portal interface and cloud shell.
+Goal is for this example to be deployable via portal interface with cloud shell usage if required.
 ## Usage